bcgov/design-system/packages/design-tokens/README.md

 ## Tokens usage

-See `dist/README.md` for how to use the design tokens in your project.
+See `dist/README.md` (the README shipped with [the published package](https://www.npmjs.com/package/@bcgov/design-tokens)) for how to use the design tokens in your project.

 ## Development workflow